AdrienVannson/doreisa-internship/report/report.typ

 The chunks of data are sent using #smallcaps[ZeroMQ] over a TCP connection, which prevents taking full advantage of the high-performance network available on the supercomputer.
 An improvement could be to take advantage of RDMA (Remote Direct Memory Access) to send the data more efficiently using the supercomputer's high-performance network, for instance using UCX @ucx.

-== Conclusion

-Thanks to the various improvements presented in the previous sections, Doreisa became a system able to execute task graphs containing tens of thousands of tasks on clusters composed of hundreds of nodes, with very good performance.

-In this section, we focused on improving the number of tasks scheduled per second, as it was an important limitation of Deisa.

-The following section will evaluate the performance of Doreisa in more various scenarios, closer to real-life applications.

 = Performance evaluation <performance-evaluation>

+We evaluate the performance of Doreisa in more various scenarios, closer to real-life applications.

-== Bigger chunks
+== Simulation producing bigger chunks

 All the experiments presented in the previous section were realized using chunks of data with a negligible size, to avoid having the effective computation influence the results.
 In this section, Doreisa is evaluated performing an analysis on an array composed of a varying number of $1000 times 10000$ chunks (40 chunks per node in the cluster).
 The analysis is also more expensive: we compute the mean of the values obtained after calling the function $x mapsto sin(sqrt(x+1))$ element-wise on the array.